ProxiBlue/hyva-smile-autocomplete-add-to-cart/readme.md

 ## Configuration

-* None, once installed, button will be added to all simple products
+* None, once installed, add to cart mini form will be added to all saleable simple products
 * Quantity will adhere to product configured min/max and qty step configuration.
+* Ads in a new render template for the add to cart rows, so existing product row renders are not affected.
+(ProxiBlue_HyvaSmileAutocompleteAddToCart::catalog/autocomplete/product_add_to_cart.phtml)

 ## Donations